 Whenever you collect money from clients or suppliers (e.g. a purchase invoice refund) you may create a "Payment received" record to represent the transaction.
-Received payments are divided into three types:
+The menu can be also used to record payments that create income for your organization.
+The article guides you through the 'Add' process of each of the below received payment categories;

 Client payments denote income that comes from your company's main business.
 You may associate a client payment with one or more invoices, so that they're marked as paid.